muodov/blog/_posts/2015-08-16-fac-rubik-solver.md

 Next step was to build a program that would actually control the machine.
-This implied moving the motors, carefully handling gear ratios, keeping in mind the limitations forced by assembly (for example, side grippers can only be rotated when the bottom gripper is in certain position).
+This implied moving the motors, carefully handling gear ratios, keeping in mind the limitations forced by the assembly (for example, side grippers can only be rotated when the bottom gripper is in certain position).
 Some additional code was required to handle user input (machine has a multi-purpose controlling button), and to optimize gripper movements.
 All in all, there was nothing special